 Set to move into your new home but worried the weather could take a turn for the worst?
 Try these tips on how to prepare your property for the winter.

-Last year, the UK faced a lot of storms, including the ‘Beast from the East’, which wrought havoc in many areas, and left a lot of homes flooded.
+The UK has faced several large storms in the past few years, including the ‘Beast from the East’, which wrought havoc in many areas, and left a lot of homes flooded.
 But there’s no need to fret.
 There’s still time to batten down the hatches.

 The key is to take action as soon as you have moved into your new home to check the property is prepared for winter.
 This will help you avoid a big repair bill for weather damage.

 Here’s our guide to giving your new pad a seasonal health-check.

 Gutters play an important role in keeping rainwater off the roof.
 If they become clogged or broken, leaking or overflowing water can damage your roof and walls.

 To avoid this, make sure the guttering is free of moss, leaves and other debris.